nghielme/hls4ml-ci-lab/README.md

 Recommended workflow:

 1. Keep `experiments/template/` up to date with the baseline structure you want.
-2. Create or update `parameters.yml` (see below) with the experiments you want, or run `python3 generate_ci.py --branches newexp:https://github.com/fastmachinelearning/hls4ml.git@my-branch` to clone the template into `experiments/newexp/`, render its environment file, and update `.gitlab-ci.yml`.
+2. Copy `parameters-example.yml` to `parameters.yml` and update it with the experiments you want, or run `python3 generate_ci.py --branches newexp:https://github.com/fastmachinelearning/hls4ml.git@my-branch`
+   to clone the template into `experiments/newexp/`, render its environment file, and update `.gitlab-ci.yml`.